Sustainable Development Goals

 SDG 13: Climate Action

 SDG 13 focuses on climate action, urging global collaboration to combat climate change and its impacts.
 In alignment with this crucial objective, LAU has taken significant strides towards environmental sustainability and climate resilience.
-With a commitment to tracking and reducing carbon emissions, LAU is actively contributing to SDG 13 by implementing comprehensive strategies across its campuses and academic programs.
+With a commitment to tracking and reducing carbon emissions, LAU is actively contributing to SDG 13 by implementing comprehensive strategies across its campuses and academic programs such as Minor in Climate Change and Sustainability Policy.
 From fostering research on environmental issues to raising consciousness about sustainable design, LAU is playing a pivotal role in promoting climate awareness and sustainable practices within its community and beyond.
 The university’s dedication to energy and water conservation, coupled with its continuous efforts to engage the community in green initiatives, demonstrates LAU’s commitment to addressing the urgent global challenge of climate change outlined in SDG 13.

 Carbon Emissions